Rape statistics: Italy

 In another case that sparked outrage, in 2006, the Court of Cassation ruled that a 41-year-old man who raped his 14-year-old stepdaughter could seek to have his sentence reduced – but not overturned – in a new appellate trial, due to the fact that the girl had already been sexually active: "since the age of 13 [she] had had many sexual relations with men of every age and it's right to assume that at the time of the encounter with the suspect, her personality, from a sexual point of view, was much more developed than what one might normally expect from a girl of her age".
 Therefore, the Court of Cassation ruled that the first Appeal Court should not have apodictically based its rejection of the existence of mitigating circumstances only on the long-life consequences of the rape.

 UNICEF in Italy stated that the decision "seriously violates human rights and the dignity of a minor."

 Japan

 In Japan, rape is defined as a crime of forced sexual intercourse in Article 177 of the Penal Code of Japan.
-According to the National Police Agency, statistics for this crime are as follows.
+National Police Agency publishes rape statistics in Japan.